LSZ2001/Audiovisual-causal-inference/README.md

 - **complete_thetaua_for_ujointFits.m** is for parametric model's NLL on UA data only.
 It completes the UA parameters by joining UA unique parameters and UA+UV shared parameters.
 - **merge_ujoint_badsbounds.m** and **sigmafun_badsbounds_comprehensive.m** output the parameter bounds for BADS model fitting, according to the parametric model specifications.
 - **qtrapz.m** is code for trapezoidal numerical integration, used for computing posterior means.
+  - Acerbi, L. (2019).
+An Exploration of Acquisition and Mean Functions in Variational Bayesian Monte Carlo.
+In Proc.
+Machine Learning Research 96: 1-10.
+1st Symposium on Advances in Approximate Bayesian Inference, Montréal, Canada. https://github.com/acerbilab/vbmc

 #### Optimizer-related
 - **cmaes.m** is a numerical optimizer used for Semiparametric model fitting.